First You Might Ask What is EMDR?

 The goal of EMDR therapy is to process these distressing memories, reducing their long lasting effects and allowing the person to develop more adaptive coping mechanisms.
 This is done in an eight-phase approach that includes having the person recall distressing images while receiving one of several types of bilateral sensory input, including side to side eye movements.
 The use of EMDR was originally developed to treat adults with PTSD; however, it is also used to treat other conditions and children.

-Still don't know what EMDR is?
+Still uncertain what EMDR is?

 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain's information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR training sessions, clinicians help clients activate their natural healing processes.